robertvacha/SC/README.md

 , where x is the number of threads

+Currently Grand-Canonical works only for single atomic type simulation with random init

-NOTE: dont use GrandCanonical with Replica Exchange
+NOTE: dont use GrandCanonical with:
+    Replica Exchange!!!